5.1 – Things you should know by now

 - Contract Value = Futures Price * Lot Size

-- Lot size is a fixed, but the futures price varies every day.
-This means the margins also vary everyday
+- The lot size is fixed, but the futures price varies every day.
+This means the margins also vary every day.

 5.3 – Mark to Market (M2M)

-As we know the futures price fluctuates on a daily basis, by virtue of which you either stand to make a profit or a loss.
-Marking to market, or mark to market (M2M) is a simple accounting procedure which involves adjusting the profit or loss you have made for the day and entitling you the same.
+As we know, the futures price fluctuates daily, under which you either stand to make a profit or a loss.
+Marking to market or mark to market (M2M) is a simple accounting procedure which involves adjusting the profit or loss you have made for the day and entitling you the same.
 As long as you hold the futures contract, M2M is applicable.
 Let us take up a simple example to understand this.

 Buy Price = Rs.165